wpeka/wpadcenter/README.txt

 Here a list of supported ad types -

 - <strong>Network ads - </strong>Google AdSense, Media.net, Amazon Advertising, BuySellAds, Google Ad Manager, DoubleClick (DFP), Ezoic, InfoLinks, Tradedoubler, Awin, Getyourguide, The Moneytizer, and more.
+- <strong>Banner ads - </strong>Upload your own custom ad banners, also use external image links as banner ads.
 - <strong>Custom Javascript - </strong>Ads using custom javascript code
-- <strong>Amazon ads - </strong>Contextual Amazon Native Shopping Ads
+- <strong>AMP ads (Coming ads) - </strong>Show ads on AMP pages

 == Displaying Ads on WordPress ==

-Displaying ads on your WordPress website is easy with the WP AdCenter banner ad plugin, you can place ads using your favorite page builder like Elementor or Beaver Builder or and classic Gutenberg blocks, you have the flexibility to:
+Displaying ads on your WordPress website is easy with the this plugin, you can place ads using your favorite page builder like Elementor or Beaver Builder or classic Gutenberg blocks, you have the flexibility to:

 - Display ads in template files
 - Use shortcodes to place ads in post content
 - Show ads on individual pages or posts
 - Display ads on the sidebar and in widgets
-- Display rotating ads
-- Display random ads
+- Display rotating ads or random ads
-- Display ordered ads
-- Display multiple ads and Ad Groups
-- and a lot more

 ***See what WP Mayor founder has to say about WP AdCenter:***
 > "WP AdCenter is an ideal WordPress advertisement management plugin for small to medium-sized magazines or publishing websites."